sean97260/CSC301_Winter2019/deliverables/iteration-01.plan.md

 #### Goals and tasks

  * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.

+   Implement simply UI and make sures the functionality of our product.

  * Rank the items from most to least important.

+   Functionality > UI

  * Feel free (but not obligated) to specify some/all tasks as user stories.

+   Jin is a volunteer who is forcing in helping LGBT group people to find their identity.
+He usually will attend activities that group those people together.
+The app will remind him the activities start time and location.
+He know youthline.ca is a website provide lot of resources on helping those people.
+In activities, he want to show those resources with the people in the activities, but he didn’t carry his laptop with him due to it’s too heavy.
+With our app, Jin can easily pull out the resources he bookmarked and show it to people around him.

 #### Artifacts

 List/describe the artifacts you will produce in order to present your project idea.

  * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.

+   We will do a combination of  mock-ups and images (Low-Fi prototype)

  * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
 Why is it useful for your team?)

+   * Mock-ups (Low-Fi prototype) : This will help team members to understand the structures of whole project.

+   * images : Images is always good at any cases, this will help us to visually understand what this project can do to its user. (affects )

  * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.